The Logotype

 06

-What you should be looking for is a font that looks natural, like as if it really was written by somebody rather than something that is algorithmically generated - which is what a font is, after all.
+With handwritten fonts you should be looking for a font that looks natural, like as if it really was written by somebody rather than something that is algorithmically generated - which is what a font is, after all.

-The handwritten fonts that achieve this natural look the best are the ones that have a horizontal flow rather than a vertical one since that is how we usually write as well.
+The ones that look more natural have a horizontal flow rather than a vertical one since that is how we usually write as well.
 The two examples at the top and middle are such horizontally flowing fonts.
 However, obviously there can be exceptions as well.
 The bottom example is made out of a font that is more vertical in terms of flow, but I had to look for a while to find this font to put as an example for such an exception.
-Most vertically flowing handwritten fonts will not look natural.
-Meaning that you do need to be careful not to miss this important detail.

 Kizgin Kedi